klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

 +++++++++++++++++++++++++++++++++++

 Create a new configuration file from the options read from configuration files and options from the command line.
 If FILENAME is '-' dump to the console.
-If FILENAME is "DEFAULT", rewrite the configuration file that was read before (see option --config).
 OPTIONNAMES is an optional list of long option names.
 If OPTIONNAMES are specified, only options from this list are saved in the configuration file.

 all
 +++